tetracorp/k240/docs/_posts/2014-03-24-random-events.md

 All ships cannot move for 40-198 days.

+This also affects missiles and spy satellites in transit.

 ### Scout Breakup

 Goes through all ships until it finds a Scout, then scraps it.